-Do you want to discover a simple, quick, safe, and powerful way to connect with your Soul?
+Automatic writing is a simple, safe, and powerful way to connect with your Soul.

-One of the best techniques out there is automatic writing.
-Automatic writing can be practiced by anyone, from those who have just begun their spiritual journey, to seasoned travelers.
+Automatic writing can be practiced by anyone, from beginners who have just begun their spiritual journey, to seasoned travelers on the inward path.

 What is Automatic Writing?

 My personal belief is that automatic writing is sourced from the unconscious mind which is a doorway into the Soul or Higher Self.
-This makes automatic writing a wonderful way to gain guidance!
+This makes automatic writing a wonderful way to gain profound and accurate life guidance!

 The Benefits of Automatic Writing

-- You gain direct guidance from your Soul/Higher Self
+- Gaining direct spiritual guidance from your Soul/Higher Self

 - Improved ability to make wise decisions

-- Your intuitive abilities are sharpened, honed, and developed
+- Intuitive abilities are sharpened, honed, and developed

-- Improved ability to trust your instincts and intuition
+- Improved ability to trust your primal gut instincts

 How to Channel Your Soul Through Automatic Writing

-Essentially, automatic writing, when broken down is simple.
+Essentially, automatic writing, when broken down into simple steps, is quite straightforward.
 It involves:

 - Getting a pen and paper/opening a notepad or word document